phillypi/phillypi/README.md

 ## WoodWorking and mechanic

-- You may be surprised by some of the things I can do with wood or with custom motorcycles :grin:.
+- You may be surprised by some of the things I can do with some wood or with custom motorcycles :grin:.

 <br>